Legacy-Visuals-Project/Animatium/README.md

   </details>

 ## Support
-Have any issue, need support, or would like to request a feature be added?
+Have any issues or need support?
 Feel free to use our [issue tracker](https://github.com/Legacy-Visuals-Project/Animatium/issues) to address that.
 If you are reporting a crash, make sure you include information about the mods you are using and attach any relevant log files you have.
+If you want to suggest features, join our [discord](https://discord.gg/U48eDmst68)!